JosephNguyenNazareth/pMageFrontEnd/README.md

 - `pms_config.json` : the file containing the configuration of process management systems in end-user workspace

-To run the backend service for pmage, at project's root directory
+To run the backend service for pmage, at project's background directory
 ``` bash
 java -jar pmage-v2.jar --spring.config.name=application
 ```